ionStici/frontend/2-css/flexbox.md

 ## flex-wrap

-`flex-wrap` controls if flex items will wrap into new lines in case there is no enough space, or not.
+`flex-wrap` controls if flex items will wrap or not into new lines in case there is not enough space.

 ```css
 .flex {